Sequence Pairs with Lowest Combined Autocorrelation and Crosscorrelation

-This is just the sum of squared magnitudes of all the crosscorrelation values for the normalization of $f$ with the normalization of $g$.
-Note that $\CDF(g,f)=\CDF(f,g)$ because $C_{g,f}(s)=\conj{C_{f,g}(-s)}$.
+This is the sum of squared magnitudes of all the crosscorrelation values for the normalization of $f$ with the normalization of $g$.
+Only finitely many terms of the sum are nonzero since $C_{f,g}(s)=0$ whenever the shift $s$ is not a difference between an element of $\supp(f)$ and an element of $\supp(g)$.
+Note that $\CDF(g,f)=\CDF(f,g)$ because $C_{g,f}(s)=\conj{C_{f,g}(-s)}$ for every $s \in \Z$.
 The {\it crosscorrelation merit factor of $f$ with $g$} is the reciprocal of their crosscorrelation demerit factor.